William McGonagall: Career

 Because she has founded a college in Bonnie Dundee.

-McGonagall constantly struggled financially and earned money by selling his poems in the streets, or reciting them in halls, theatres and public houses.
-When he was in periods of financial insecurity, his friends supported him with donations.
+McGonagall always struggled financially and earned money by selling his poems in the streets or reciting them in halls, theatres, and public houses.
+When he dealt with financial insecurity, his friends supported him with donations.
 In 1880, he sailed to London to seek his fortune, and in 1887 to New York.
 In both instances, he returned unsuccessful.